TedLeRoy/first-ten-seconds-redhat-ubuntu/README.md

 4. Ensure ufw firewall is enabled.
 5. Lock down SSH if you choose y for that step.

-   a.
-Set SSH not to display banner
+   1. Set SSH not to display banner
-   b.
-Disable all forwarding
+   1. Disable all forwarding
-   c.
-Disable root login over SSH
+   1. Disable root login over SSH
-   d.
-Ignore rhosts
+   1. Ignore rhosts
-   e.
-Disable password authentication
+   1. Disable password authentication
-   f.
-Explicitly disable empty passwords
+   1. Explicitly disable empty passwords

 6. Install fail2ban and configured it to protect SSH.
 (note) For a default Ubuntu server installation, automatic security updates are enabled so no action was taken regarding updates.